 MoneyGeek.com offers resources for students with disabilities:

 The federal government has created several tax benefits for families who are saving, or already paying, for higher education.
 There are also benefits for people who are repaying their student loans.
-For information from the National Association for Student Financial Aid Administrators (NASFAA), visit Higher Education Tax Incentives.
-This website is a good resource for explaining the benefits and qualifications for each tax relief program.
-For more details on these programs contact your accountant or you may call the IRS Office of Public Liaison at (202) 622.2970 or visit the Internal Revenue Service website at www.irs.gov.
+For more details on these programs, contact your accountant or you may call the IRS Office of Public Liaison at (202) 622-2970 or visit the Internal Revenue Service website at www.irs.gov.

-Under the Federal Financial Aid programs available to Meridian students, students may borrow up to the cost of attendance (as determined by the Financial Aid Office) less other aid received.
+Under the Federal Financial Aid program available to Meridian students, students may borrow up to the cost of attendance (as determined by the University) less other aid received.

 Non-federal loan programs may require the following: